 East Coast Taiwan Travel Guide

-Hualien has a full spectrum of lodging options, catering to all budget and travel style.
+Hualien has a full spectrum of lodging options, catering to each budget and travel style.

 Usually found near Hualien Train Station, offering dormitory beds and sometimes private rooms.

-Ideal for solo travelers or those seeking social interaction, presenting common areas for meeting other travelers.
+Ideal for solo travelers or those seeking social interaction, presenting common areas for meeting other visitors.

 Many include a homemade breakfast, showing local flavors.